oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_content_tree/product_page_node.rst

 Product page node is a direct link to the product details in OroCommerce Store Front.

-To add a product page node to the menu on the OroCommerce Store Front:
+To add a product page node to the menu in the OroCommerce storefront:

 #.
 Select the **Add Product Page** in the Content Variants list.